hyurl/alar/api.md

 ## Pub-Sub Model between the server and clients

-When the server publish a message, all client subscribe to the topic will receive the data and invoke their handlers, this mechanism is often used for the server broadcasting data to connected clients.
+When the server publishes a message, all clients subscribe to the topic will receive the data and invoke their handlers, this mechanism is often used for the server to broadcast data to its clients.